drKreso/amount_inflector/README.md

 Amount Inflector
 ================
-This is one of those things that are kinda cool but it never seems to be enough time to implement it.
-The basic idea is engine that will enable you to have amounts of certain units "humanized" in your native language.
+Small gem for pluralizing year/month/week/day words in Croatian.

-In English it is quite simple:
+In English it is straightforward:

 ```
 1 week